celiackelly/skillet-list/README.md

 Within the buttons' callback functions (`delete()`, `markCooked()`, `populateEditModal()`), I was also using the line `const dishID = this.parentNode.id` to get the unique id of the dish to pass to the server; this approach caused problems when I later needed to change the HTML structure.
 To address this issue, I refactored the line to `const dishID = e.target.closest('li').id`.
 This approach allows me more freedom to change the markup.

 ## Optimizations:
-- [ ]
-- [ ] Add additional url validation to ensure that users can input recipe links without the http or https scheme (e.g. www.foodnetwork.com) and have them work as expected.
+- [ ] I believe I can take the lessons learned above to further simplify the event listeners for the button groups.
+I can refactor this code to have one event listener for the entire Skillet List `<ul>`, which listens for any button clicks on any of the button groups inside it.
+If the target of the click is not a button, the function will immediately return.
+This refactoring will make the code even more efficient.

 ## Next Steps:
 - [ ] Implement login functionality.
+- [ ] Add additional url validation to ensure that users can input recipe links without the http or https scheme (e.g. www.foodnetwork.com) and have them work as expected.
 - [ ] Change background colors of meal badges to differentiate them easily.
 - [ ] Add recipe rating and notes features.